arsiddiqui/CSC842/documentAnalyzer/README.md

 A command-line tool that can Scan Pdf and Word for a URL and Excel for embeded Macros

+This tool can parse PDF and Word documents to extract URLs using regular expressions, which can be easily customized to fit your needs.
+For Excel macro extraction, it leverages the oletools package, a comprehensive toolkit designed to perform a variety of security-related analysis tasks.

 Developed for **CSC842 - Security tool Development**, Document Scanner..

 ---